 Setup an Openbridge account: https://www.openbridge.com/register

-Activate destination warehouse at Google or Amazon.
-For example, you can setting up BigQuery, Redshift, Amazon Athena or have us output to Apache Parquet.
+Activate the destination warehouse at Google or Amazon.
+For example, you can setting up BigQuery, Redshift, Amazon Athena, or have us output to Apache Parquet.

 Register the warehouse service within Openbridge.
 Here is an example if how to register BigQuery within Openbridge.

-You need to request Openbridge activate your S3 destination and configure the Adobe data feed deliveries to get processed and router to your target warehouse location.
+You must request Openbridge activate your S3 destination and configure the Adobe data feed deliveries to get processed and routed to your target warehouse location.

 How Data Gets Loaded Into Your Warehouse

-This document describes in more detail how we structure the data to simply change management of Adobe data.
+This document describes in more detail how we structure the data to change the management of Adobe data.

-Be cognizant that for one RSID, covering 2 years, there will be 730 timestamped exports which equal about 10,000+ data files.
+Be cognizant that for one RSID, covering 2 years, there will be 730 timestamped exports which equals about 10,000+ data files.

 Define the history to be retroactively delivered.
 How far back do you want to go?

-Define the period of each delivery, typically we suggest a monthly block.
-This is where you export a month and then validate all files for a month meet expectations.
+Define the period of each delivery; typically, we suggest a monthly block.
+This is where you export a month and then validate all files for a month to meet expectations.
 This will get you 30 or so unique deliveries for each month.
 Once a month is complete, continue to move back monthly until there is no more historical data.
 We also recommend a single daily export (versus multiple exports per day).

-The approach of using the go-forward pipeline assumes that historical data is aligned with go-forward data.
-If your historical data varies in structure and type additional effort to fuse the different data sets would be needed.
-This may often be the first time teams are seeing older data and may realize minor (or significant) QA issues.
-These errors may or may not impact loading and lower level QA/QC may need to occur.
+Using the go-forward pipeline assumes that historical data is aligned with go-forward data.
+Additional effort to fuse the different data sets would be needed if your historical data varies in structure and type.
+This may often be the first time teams see older data and realize minor (or significant) QA issues.
+These errors may or may not impact loading, and lower-level QA/QC may need to occur.

-For hourly feeds, files are typically written out to data warehouse within 15-30 min after the hour.
-However, please keep in mind Adobe provides no guaranteed delivery time period.
-If there was no data with the selected timeframe, the Adobe process tries again during the next window.
+For hourly feeds, files are typically sent to the data warehouse within 15-30 minutes after the hour.
+However, please keep in mind Adobe doesn't give you a guaranteed delivery time period.
+If there was no data within the selected timeframe, the Adobe process tries again during the next window.
 The Adobe data feed uses the `date_time` field to determine which hits belong to the hour.
 This field is based on the time zone of the report suite.